Written CairoVolt Warranty Delivery Within Egypt

 • 🛡️ Solution: Remove it from the car every time you exit.
 If you must leave it — store it in the trunk (the coolest spot), not on the dashboard.

-• ⚡ Exception: Power banks like the Anker Prime and Anker ZOLO A1681 feature smart displays showing internal temperature — so you can monitor before things get dangerous.
+• ⚡ Exception: Power banks like the Anker Zolo A1695 feature smart displays showing internal temperature — so you can monitor before things get dangerous.

 For more tips on protecting your devices in the Egyptian summer, read Protecting Your Phone from Egypt's Summer Heat.